AnasAito/RWalks-vldb/README.md

 # RWalks: Random Walks as Attribute Diffusers for Filtered Vector Search
+The repo provides the code for RWalks and supplementary materials.
 ## Installation

 Follow these steps to set up the project: